Beyond-ML-Labs/BeyondML/CONTRIBUTING.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

 ## Please Reach Out
-Because this project is still in its infancy, we request that you reach out to <jacob.renn@squared.ai> for further information about how to contribute to the project.
+Because this project is still in its infancy, we request that you reach out to <mann@squared.ai> for further information about how to contribute to the project.